 Shift the View of Strategy.
 You might notice that women do a kick-ass job up through middle management, but they hit the proverbial glass ceiling.
 Let’s look at what happens at the ceiling.
 There’s more decision making and strategy as you move up in an organization.
 In the masculine form, strategy sounds like a battle plan or a football game plan.
 Strategy in the feminine looks and sounds more like a connecting of the whole by sensing and responding.
 The difference sounds like this: “First we’ll roll out the product in our northeast division, followed by the south, then we’ll bring each division online every 6 weeks subsequently.”
 “Let’s try it in New York and see what we can learn.”
 Can you guess which was masculine vs feminine?
 The masculine fits with our mental model of a strategy, though thanks to recent popularization of the Lean Startup, the feminine model is getting some attention.

 Shift away from Behavior-Based Reward and Promotion.
 Traditionally we teach women how to act differently in order to move up.
 Act more forceful, act more confident, but it seems that the behavior changes don’t work, it’s the perception that needs to change.
-HBR article on male and female behavior in the workplace.
+This HBR article on male and female behavior in the workplace shows that women are viewed negatively when exhibiting the same behavior that creates positive perception for men.
 Promotion and rewards based on actual outcomes and contribution will shift the perception of behaviors that create outcomes.

 Don’t Require Women to become Masculine.
 This is what we’ve done for years.
 The women that can operate like a man succeed (this writer is guilty!) and those that can’t are left in the dust.
 If you can check your emotions at the door, compartmentalize like a pro, and think in a totally linear way, you move your piece along the game board.
 But if you can’t, we never get the opportunity to access the gifts you could bring.